 Some good websites include:

-I am a mother of two college students.
+I am a mother of two college students and a young daughter at home.
 When we aren't visiting the kids, my husband and I raise show cattle.
 We also try to slip in some camping and gardening in our spare time.
 My favorite after school activity is volunteering at my church leading the high school youth group.